saturnlighting/literature-review/README.md

 </table>

 # Discussion

-The scientific literature on the intersections of cycling and lighting is spread across several disciplines such as engineering, environmental science, social science, and public health were reviewed.

-Below, based on the results of the review, we answer the questions that guide this paper.

 In some cities the influence of road lighting will have a bigger impact than in others.
 For example in Madrid, Valencia and Seville there are